 At Yalantis, we use CSS3 (the latest working version of CSS) along with HTML5.
 Unlike earlier versions of CSS, CSS3 supports responsive design, allowing website elements to respond differently when viewed on devices of different sizes.
 CSS3 is also split into lots of individual modules, both enhancing its functionality and making it simpler to work with.
 In addition, animations and 3D transformations work better in CSS3.

 Even though the backend performs offstage and is not visible to users, it’s the engine that drives your app and implements its logic.
 The web server, which is part of the backend, accepts requests from a browser, processes these requests according to a certain logic, turns to the database if needed, and sends back the relevant content.
 The backend consists of a database, a server app, and the server itself.
-Let’s look at each component of the back-end stack in detail.
+Let’s look at each component of the backend technology stack in detail.

 Web frameworks greatly simplify backend development, and which you should choose depends on the programming languages you’ve picked.
 Any programming language has at least one universal framework.
 Libraries for a framework provide reusable bundles written in the language of the framework: for instance, code for a drop-down menu.

 However, frameworks aren’t just about the code: they’re completely layered workflow environments.
 Yalantis uses Ruby on Rails as a Ruby framework and Gorilla as a Golang framework.
 Both ensure clean syntax, rapid development, and stability.
-You can find a comprehensive description of Ruby on Rails and examples of projects that will benefit from this framework in one of our previous articles.

 A database is an organized collection of information.
 Databases typically include aggregations of data records or files.
 For example, in e-commerce development, these records or files will be sales transactions, product catalogs and inventories, and customer profiles.